 the different majors at the Institute.

-Q. Can I meet MIT's communication intensive (CI) requirement in Terrascope?
+Q. Can I meet any of MIT's communication intensive (CI) requirements in Terrascope?

 A. YES!
 Terrascope has a spring CI-H subject called Terrascope radio.
 This

 course explores radio as a medium for communication, particularly the communication